Table of contents

 When dealing with sensitive patient information, security is paramount.
 Blaze understands this and goes the extra mile to ensure your healthcare data remains protected.
 Here's how:

-3. Role-based access controls and data encryption: Role-based access controls ensure the security of sensitive information.
+3. Role-based access controls and data encryption: Role-based access controls secure sensitive information.
 Blaze allows you to assign specific roles and permissions.
+For instance, a doctor can view their patient's complete health data for personalized guidance, while a nutritionist might only have access to specific data about recommendations for calorie intake.

 2. Microsoft SQL Server